Why Choose A Squat Toilet?

 The benefits of a squatting toilet may make the decision for you, even if you are not concerned about health issues.
 A squat toilet is environmentally friendly.
 No toilet paper is required, as most owners of these eco toilets provide you with a bowl or bucket to wash yourself.
 This can save you money over the long run, while also protecting our planet.

-Money is also saved if health issues are avoided.
+Avoiding health issues also saves money.
 Treating cancer, IBS and other disorders can become very expensive.
 By using this kind of sanitary toilet, you stand less chance of contracting these diseases, thereby saving the expense of treating them.

-Care must be taken when using a squat toilet.
+Squat toilets are often not kept as sanitary as European toilets ( hard to believe? ).
 Unfortunately, not everyone manages to hit the hole when urinating or defecating.
-As a result, the floor surrounding the squat toilet may become very dirty.
+As a result, the floor surrounding the squat toilet may become very unclean.
 A lot of people choose to remove their pants or skirt when using the restroom to keep their clothing clean and fresh.
 Others just take care to keep all apparel off of the floor.
 The choice is up to you.

 Since squatting toilets seem to be both safer and greener than traditional flush toilets, you should really check them out if you are remodeling your bathroom.